aws/aws-database-encryption-sdk-dynamodb/specification/dynamodb-encryption-client/encrypt-item.md

     such that the Crypto Action indexed by that attribute name in the Crypto Schema equals the Crypto Action indexed by that attribute name in the configured Attribute Actions.
   - The Crypto Schema MUST NOT contain more Crypto Actions than those specified by the previous point.
+    E.g. the Crypto Schema must not specify actions for attributes that don't exist on the item.
 - If configured, the Algorithm Suite MUST be the [Algorithm Suite configured on this Item Encryptor](./ddb-table-encryption-config.md#algorithm-suite).
   If not configured on the Item Encryptor, Algorithm Suite MUST NOT be specified.